teiid/teiid-dashboard/builder/src/main/jbossas7/README.md

 This means that the login itself is delegated to the application server.

-* First of all, in order to login as superuser, you must create a user with login=<code>root</code> and role={whatever role has been defined in the web.xml file}.
+* First of all, in order to login as superuser, you must create a user with login=<code>root</code> and role=<whatever role has been defined in the web.xml file>.
 This is just for container authentication purposes, as the root user's application privileges are not role-linked, but instead is granted with all permissions).

 * The application roles are defined at [builder/src/main/jbossas7/WEB-INF/web.xml](https://github.com/teiid/teiid-dashboard/blob/master/builder/src/main/jbossas7/WEB-INF/web.xml) file.